 This master’s program equips students with the necessary background to pursue a research-oriented career in the area of computer science.
 Students learn the key methods, algorithms, and theories in their domain of choice.
 Through transversal course choices, students learn to combine different assets from different domains of computer science and related fields.
 The deep integration into actual research work in the research laboratories gives students experience of scientific work, in order to prepare them for their career.

-Students join the program after the Bachelor’s degree (at Bac+3, M1 level or equivalent), and choose one out of the following 9 study tracks: Data & Artificial Intelligence (DataAI), Parallel and Distributed Systems (PDS), High Performance Data Analytics (HPDA), Operations Research (MPRO), Cyber-Physical Systems (CPS), Cybersecurity, Computer Science for Networks (CSN), Foundations of Computer Science (MPRI), Interaction Graphics & Design (IGD).
+Students join the program after the Bachelor’s degree (at Bac+3, M1 level or equivalent) or after a 4-year diploma or higher (at Bac+4, M2 level or equivalent), and choose one out of the following 9 study tracks: Data & Artificial Intelligence (DataAI), Parallel and Distributed Systems (PDS), High Performance Data Analytics (HPDA), Operations Research (MPRO), Cyber-Physical Systems (CPS), Cybersecurity, Computer Science for Networks (CSN), Foundations of Computer Science (MPRI), Interaction Graphics & Design (IGD).

 Master 1 in Computer Science for Networks